soosiey/LeagueLearning/README.md

     * Basic W/L statistic for recent games
     * Perform logistic regression to get weights
-    * use weights on test set -> achieved ~91% accuracy
+    * Use weights on test set -> achieved ~91% accuracy

 ## Need to do: